Remembering the men from the Kingsdown and Creekside Cluster

 The Hoo Peninsula was seen as a forgotten backwater, but aerial archaeology has established it was at the centre of the development of military technology.
 Much of the work done here was top secret and very few records were kept.
 Experiments in trench design, airship construction and explosives all took place here and they had a profound effect on the course of WWI."

 The calculation of his "war service" (in spite of his lengthy experience) was below the 6-month threshold that qualified for a War Gratuity (calculated in 1920)!
+The War Gratuity also depended on overseas service during the War.
 This would have been a brutal judgement for his widow.
 His effects were valued at £2 2s.
 9d with an additional "Vote" of £2 5s.
 0d. for his wife.
-Curiously, £1 10= of his effects was given Sidney's "father-in-law, John".
+Curiously, £1 10s of his effects was given Sidney's "father-in-law, John".

 In contrast to his military records, census records give his name mainly as Francis Sidney Kite, with variations in spelling of "Sidney".
 He was christened Francis Sidney Kite.